thijoubert/chulapa/collections/_posts/2021-07-06-Control-PowerPlatform-Access.md

 For a long time, I had in mind, as many others, that it was impossible to completely restrict a user's access to the services.
 Indeed, Microsoft [writes in its Q&A](https://docs.microsoft.com/en-us/power-automate/organization-q-and-a#what-is-the-power-automate-free-plan) that "The Power Automate Free license is used only for tracking purposes.
 Enabling or disabling it has no effect on a user's ability to create flows.
 If you disable the Power Automate Free license, it becomes enabled again when a user logs in."

-However, from what I've seen, it **should possible to make some interesting hardenings**.
+However, from what I've seen, it **should be possible to make some interesting hardenings**.

 <br/>